stankudrow/ft_printf/README.md

 2. `git submodule add https://github.com/stankudrow/libftx`;
 3. ***.gitmodules***

-Шаги 1 и 2 можно объединить: `git submodule add %remote_repo% %local_dir%`.
+Steps 1 and 2 can be done in a single step: `git submodule add %remote_repo% %local_dir%`.

-Примечание: подмодули сами не обновляются -> `git submodule update --remote`.
+Submodules, if updated, do not affect the repo.
+In this case, `git submodule update --remote`.

 ## Testers